MichaelCurrin/coding-blog/_posts/2019-10-15-static-site-cms-tools.md

 - Pricing: [gitbook.com/pricing](https://www.gitbook.com/pricing)
     - Free tier gives you 10 spaces.

-Targeted at building a documentation site, Gitbook allows you to use their CMS view to build and host a site which is synced to Github.
+Targeted at building a documentation site, Gitbook allows you to use their CMS view to build and host a site which is synced to GitHub.
 The code synced to your repo is minimal though but becomes a full site when viewed through their editor / user-facing view.

 I've also seen Gitbook built standalone using an NPM package but don't know how much is involved there and what it does.